Community Lake Requires Professional Refresh

 Controlling Sediment Flow & Protecting Wildlife During Dredging Operations

 Before dredging began, preliminary testing indicated that lake sediment included high levels of phosphorous, ammonia, and total suspended solids (TSS).
 Due to their soluble nature and potential to harm wildlife, containment measures were needed to prevent sediment entry into Capitol Creek — the lake’s natural path for overflows.
-This was achieved by an innovative approach of drawing down the lake elevation using silt curtains, screens, and siphons.
+This was achieved by drawing down the lake elevation using silt curtains, screens, and siphons.

 By lowering the water level, our team ensured the disturbed sediment would remain in the basin and not flow over the weir during dredging operations.
 This process allowed the amphibious and barge excavators to maneuver and dredge safely without uncontrolled discharge.